rivue/Gamified-Study-Tool/README.md

         - contact image on main sidebar?
         - significant ui rehaul ***
         - change gpt 40-mini to deepseek
-        - maybe do something that caps length of vector embedding response, like chops it off after 1k tokens / characters or something
+        - maybe do something that caps length of vector embedding response, like chops off anything after 1k tokens / characters or something
-        - implement claude or deepseek with the AI prompting
+        - implement deepseek with the AI prompting
         - add redirect to newly generated lesson once it finishes loading the library
         - copy openais font?
         - make sure "Knowledge Map" and "Lessons" either actually link somewhere or are handled properly